Shark Control Program

-Queensland's beaches are great places to swim and surf.
-However, it is important to be aware that sharks inhabit our coastline, as well as estuaries, rivers, creeks, canals and streams.
+Queensland's beaches are great places to swim and surf, but it’s important to be aware that sharks inhabit our coastline, as well as estuaries, rivers, creeks, canals and streams.

-If you notice that an animal has been entangled in shark control equipment, contact the 24-hour Shark Hotline on 1800 806 891 (free call within Queensland).
+If you notice that an animal has been entangled in shark control equipment, or find equipment on the beach or notice equipment has broken free, please call the shark hotline on 1800 806 891 (24 hours, free call within Queensland).

 If you see marine life caught in other fishing equipment, please contact the Department of Environment and Science on 13 QGOV (13 74 68).

 For general enquiries about the Shark Control Program, call us on 13 25 23 or email email@example.com

 Known details of shark attacks in Australia are recorded in the Australian Shark Attack File maintained by Taronga Conservation Society Australia.

 Known details of shark attacks worldwide are recorded in the International Shark Attack File maintained by Florida Museum.